claudiu-persoiu/Just-Quizzing-Server/README.md

-Just quizzing - A very simple PHP quiz platform
+Just quizzing
 ===============================================
+A simple and manimalistic quiz platform created in PHP and SQLite

 Requirements
 ------------